vkhazin/elasticsearch-2d-courseware/content/chapter-07/QueryChoices.md

 * Avoid wild-card and regex queries
 * Using full-text and non-analyzed searches on the same filed - use multi-fields
-* Return fields required only rather than all fields:
+* Return fields required only rather than all the fields:
 ```
 curl 'localhost:9200/ordering/order/_search?pretty=true' -d '
 {